Written By

 • Twists

-Personal care company Dove found that Black women are 30% more likely to be given information about their employer’s formal grooming policy than other women, according to a 2019 study the company conducted.
-That same year, Dove teamed with several social justice organizations to work toward a more inclusive experience for Black men and women through the advancement of the CROWN Act.
+According to a 2019 study by personal care company Dove, Black women are 30% more likely to receive information about their employer’s formal grooming policy than other women.
+That same year, Dove partnered with several social justice organizations to work toward a more inclusive experience for Black men and women by advancing the CROWN Act.

-While the CROWN Act passed the House, it did not pass the Senate and has yet to become federal law.
+While the CROWN Act passed the House, it did not pass the Senate and hasn’t become federal law.
 However, several states have enacted CROWN Act legislation of their own.

 California became the first state to make the CROWN Act a law in July 2019.
-As of June 2023, more than half of all states have filed legislation for consideration.
-So far, 23 states have passed the CROWN Act or other laws prohibiting discrimination based on hairstyles.
+As of December 2024, 27 states have passed the CROWN Act or other laws prohibiting hairstyle discrimination.

 States that are enforcing the CROWN act

-More than 30 cities, counties and municipalities across the nation, including parts of Arizona, Florida, Georgia, Kentucky, Missouri, North Carolina, Ohio, Pennsylvania, West Virginia and Wisconsin have enacted the CROWN Act.
+Over 50 cities, counties and municipalities nationwide, including parts of Arizona, Florida, Georgia, Kentucky, Missouri, North Carolina, Ohio, Pennsylvania, West Virginia and Wisconsin, have enacted the CROWN Act.
 Washington, D.C., and the U.S. Virgin Islands have also passed race-based hair discrimination laws.

 Chemical hair straighteners gained popularity in the 1950s.
-Along with the potential of chemical hair straighteners causing cancer as detailed in the Sister Study study, the products are also linked to hair damage, scalp burns and hair loss.
+According to the Sister Study, they have the potential to cause cancer, hair damage, scalp burns and hair loss.

-“Chemical exposure from hair product use, especially straighteners, could be more concerning than other personal care products due to increased absorption through the scalp which may be exacerbated by burns and lesions caused by straighteners,” according to the authors of the Sister Study.
+“Chemical exposure from hair product use, especially straighteners, could be more concerning than other personal care products due to increased absorption through the scalp which may be exacerbated by burns and lesions caused by straighteners,” said the authors of the Sister Study.

 Three beautiful black women with natural hairstyles

-Tonya Herrell, a hairstylist in Ohio, said her customers abandoned the chemical hair straighteners because of the pain associated with their harsh chemicals.
+Tonya Herrell, a hairstylist in Ohio, revealed her customers abandoned chemical hair straighteners because of the pain associated with their harsh chemicals.
 “By the ‘90s, people were getting away from using relaxers because it was noticeably breaking our hair,” she said.

 three icons representing filing a lawsuit